Sandro Akhmeteli: Triumph and fall

 Akhemetli's relations with the recently established Soviet government in Georgia were difficult.
 Although revolutionary and leftist, his experimentalism and expressionism did not particularly conform to the Bolshevist doctrines.
 During the anti-Soviet uprising in 1924, he was briefly arrested and questioned about his corporation which was deemed by the secret police to be a conspiracy.
 He had to disband Duruji under Lavrentiy Beria’s pressure in 1927, but Akhemetli’s resonant successes earned him protection in Moscow.
 His skills at spectacular massed casts, and choreography garnered an international acclaim.
 After his masterpiece, Lamara, a play be Grigol Robakidze, won a prize at the 1930 Moscow Drama Olympiad, Akhemetli and his troupe were invited to tour the United States, alarming the Soviet authorities.
 Following Robakidze’s scandalous defection to Germany later that year, Beria launched a new assault against Akhmeteli.
 Paradoxically, Lamara continued to be staged to prove the achievements of Soviet theatrical art, although without the name of the playwright on the posters.
-Akhemeteli produced his last major work based on Die Räuber by Schiller in 1933, followed by the triumphant tour to Moscow.
+Akhemeteli produced his last major work in 1933 based on Die Räuber by Schiller (the play is known in Georgia under the name "In Tyrannos") followed by the triumphant tour to Moscow.

 Akhemeteli was never able to escape Beria's supervision.
 Accused of "anti-Soviet activities" and forbidden to tour abroad, Akhemeteli was finally removed from the scene in 1935.
 He took refuge among his admirers in Moscow, but, in 1937, he was extradited to Tbilisi to be imprisoned with a number of his colleagues on trumped-up charges of espionage for the British and plots to murder Beria and Joseph Stalin.
 Akhemeteli was subjected, in the presence of Beria, to extensive tortures until rendered mute and paralyzed.
 He was forced to make confessions but refused to name others and was executed on June 27, 1937.
 Foreign visitors to his theater were informed he had retired.
 Akhmeteli was first rehabilitated by the Georgian theater historian Natela Urushadze.

+Legacy

+During the 2024–2025 Georgian protests, which included numerous theaters going on strike to oppose the government's anti-democratic actions, Akhmeteli's work "In Tyrannos" ("Against Tyranny") became one of the protest symbols and was displayed in front of Rustaveli Theater.
+Protest participants were inspired by the fact that Akhmeteli scheduled that play and displayed its banner in front of Rustaveli Theater in defiance of the Soviet authorities and their plans to hold festivities in that location.
+Striking actors promised to restore this as an annual tradition on the 14th of January, which is known in Georgia as the Day of Georgian Theatre.